awesome5566/SalesNavAI/TROUBLESHOOTING.md

 2. Review QUICKSTART.md for usage examples
 3. Try with `--debug` flag to see what's happening
 4. Verify your Node.js version is 18+
-5. Ensure dependencies are installed: `npm install`
+5. Ensure dependencies are installed: `pnpm install`

 ## Still Having Issues?